tolnabert/solar-watch/README.md

 ### Prerequisites

-Before setting up the project, ensure you have the following programs installed:
+Before setting up the project, ensure you have the following programs installed based on your pereference that you choose:

 #### Manually Setup